jon-orbit9/lti-1-3-php-example-tool/README.md

 # LTI 1.3 Advantage Demo Tool
 This code consists an example tool that utilize the library LTI 1.3 PHP library.
+It has been modified for a demonstration lab to show how Course Outlines may be retrieved by a Moodle User from the LTI Tool.

 # Running The Example Code